 It doesn't always matter how many times you wash your hands or whether or not you drank enough water.
 Sometimes getting sick is inevitable, regardless of any and all prevention tactics.
 When this happens, it's important that you have a trustworthy and reliable primary care physician to visit.

-If you are interested in learning more about primary care during the winter season, how to get a flu shot, or are simply searching for a new primary care provider, you can contact our team of highly skilled physicians at PT Family Medicine for personalized care, or schedule a free appointment directly from our website today.
+If you are interested in learning more about primary care during the winter season, how to get a flu shot, or are simply searching for a new primary care provider, you can contact our team of highly skilled physicians at PT Family Medicine for personalized care, or schedule an appointment directly from our website today.